kareem19999/storefront-api/README.md

 #### PSQL:
 Login to PSQL server using admin/default credentials, and run on port 5432.\
+Tried to run migration on below scripts but did not work due to running as transaction which CREATE DATABASE cannot run in.\
 CREATE USER shopping_user WITH PASSWORD 'password123';\
 CREATE DATABASE shopping;\
 CREATE DATABASE shopping_test;\
 GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;\
-GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;\
+GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;

 #### Server:
 Create a file called .env in root directory, the variables are stated at Environment Variables section.\
 npm install\
 npm install db-migrate yarn ts-node dotenv -g\
-db-migrate up

 admin credentials (Super user-ish)
 Username: admin